-1. For the purposes of the GPSA, CSOs include legal entities that fall outside the public or for profit sector, such as non-government organizations, not-for-profit media organizations, charitable organizations, faith-based organizations, professional organizations, labor unions, workers' organizations, associations of elected local representatives, foundations and policy development and research institutes.

-2. Eligible CSOs must comply with the following requirements:

-- (i) Have legal status in any of GPSA's eligible ("opted-in") countries.
+- For the purposes of the GPSA, CSOs include legal entities that fall outside the public or for profit sector, such as non-government organizations, not-for-profit media organizations, charitable organizations, faith-based organizations, professional organizations, labor unions, workers' organizations, associations of elected local representatives, foundations and policy development and research institutes. - 2.
+Eligible CSOs must comply with the following requirements: - (i) Have legal status in the GPSA's eligible ("opted-in") countries included in the Fourth Call for Proposals.
 The applicant CSO is required to provide a copy of its legal status, including type of CSO and year of establishment.
 A copy of legal status of the partner CSO(s) that are included in an on-granting scheme must also be provided, if applicable (see para 4). - (ii) Use the CSO's annual audited financial statements corresponding to such organization only (and not to any other partners or affiliates) as the basis for preparing the Proposal Budget. - (iii) Have a bank account in the country where the CSO has legal status, and be authorized to receive grant funding directly from the World Bank, should the proposal be selected. - (iv) Be able to have a representative from the CSO sign a grant agreement with the World Bank, should the proposal be selected. - (v) Proven track record: main applicant must provide evidence of its experience (at least 3-5 years) in the area of the call for proposals, and a vision matching the goals of the GPSA.
 To this end, applicant must provide (a) references about previous or ongoing projects related to the field of transparency, accountability and civic engagement, and (b) names of three persons that can provide references about the CSO's performance.
-In the case of mentoring proposals, Mentor Organizations must comply with these requirements. - (vi) Regional CSOs/networks are eligible for GPSA funding provided that they are legal entities in one of the opted-in countries.
+In the case of mentoring proposals, Mentor Organizations must comply with these requirements. - (vi) Regional CSOs/networks are eligible for GPSA funding provided that they have an affiliate organization acting as lead applicant, with legal status in at least one of the opted-in countries included in the proposal (see (i))